Beginner’s Guide#

 After you have your equipment in hand, you need to install the AREDN® firmware, configure its settings, and put it up in the air.
 Installation and configuration of the firmware is covered in the Installing AREDN® Firmware and Firstboot Node Setup sections of the Getting Started Guide.

 Note that the higher the gain, the narrower the beamwidth and the trickier it is to aim these dishes accurately.
 Fortunately, some aiming tools have been added to the AREDN® firmware that help in setting up the dish in the correct direction and elevation.
 Remember that the vertical beamwidth is as narrow as the horizontal beamwidth.
 Review the Tips for Aiming Directional Antennas document in the How-To Guides section for more information.
+Do not stand in front of the antenna or dish for extended periods of time when it’s powered on.
+NEVER look into the focus of the radio when it’s powered on.
+These small dishes have 80 - 100 watts of ERP at 5.8 Ghz!
+The Mikrotik Basebox 2 has 30 dBm of power output.
+When fed to a Mikrotik 30dBi gain dish, that’s 1 KW of ERP.
+Use caution!

 Here are some typical deployment scenarios for connecting an AREDN® node with PoE power adapters and computers.